johanv/hamster2lp/README.md

 Hamster tasks in projects without mapping are ignored.

+To run the script, you have to provide a data as command line argument.
+Only time tracked on or after the date is entered in the LiquidPlanner timesheet.
+E.g.

+    ./h2lp.sh 2016-10-19

 The script does some kind of logging in a file `~/.h2lp.facts` to prevent times to be logged twice.